Skip to content

 prexorctl version --verify

-That command runs cosign keyless verification against the GitHub Actions OIDC identity that signed your binary.
-If the verification fails, the binary refuses to continue.
+That runs cosign keyless verification against the GitHub Actions OIDC identity that signed your binary.
+If verification fails, the binary refuses to continue.

 Roadmap

 We do not commit to a v2 timeline today.
-The work that is staged for post-v1 sits in three buckets:
+The work staged for after v1 sits in three buckets:

-• Cross-node capability visibility. v1 daemon modules see only capabilities registered on the same host.
-Cross-node visibility, with the lease and consistency model that goes with it, is a v2 conversation.
-The constraint is documented on the daemon modules page.
+• Cross-node capability visibility.
+A v1 daemon Module sees only capabilities registered on its own host.
+A Controller-mediated, cluster-wide view — with the consistency and lease model that goes with it — is a v2 conversation, documented on the daemon modules page.

-• Blue-green and traffic-split deployments. v1 only does rolling restart.
+• Blue-green and traffic-split deployments. v1 does rolling restart only.
 Proxy-side traffic weighting is the missing primitive; once it lands, blue-green falls out as a special case.

-• Maven Central distribution for the module SDK. v1 publishes the SDK with the release artefacts; Maven Central is staged for after the surface settles, since publishing locks the artefact coordinates.
+• Maven Central distribution for the Module SDK. v1 publishes the SDK with the release artifacts; Maven Central is staged for after the surface settles.

-If any of those move, they will land first as architectural decisions and then as code, not the other way around.
+If any of those move, they land first as an architectural decision and then as code.

 Where to go next